juanseo0/FileSystem/README.md

 # BFS - a Unix-Like FileSystem

-This program is aims to replicate a Unix-like filesystem.
+This program aims to replicate a Unix-like filesystem.

 The filesystem comprises 3 layers.
 From top to bottom, these are:
  - fs – user-level filesystem, with functions like fsOpen, fsRead, fsSeek, fsClose.